john-yohan-park/Python-Variable-and-Function-Printer/README.md

 Well you've come to the right place :)

 INSTRUCTIONS
-1. put this file in the same directory as your working file
+1. Put this file in the same directory as your working file
-2. import its usable functions: `from my_print import *`
+2. Import its usable functions: `from my_print import *`

 USABLE FUNCTIONS